 - Water left unaddressed will dramatically shorten a wood retaining walls life by rotting out the lower sections of the wall

 New retaining walls tend to be Allan block / Concrete option

 For the most part when a site is having its first retaining wall installed its usually a concrete Allan Block retaining wall.
 This is in large part because of the benefits already discussed.
 In most cases the client wants to do it “right” from the start, and wants it to last as long as everything else they are building.

 Replacement of wood is 50% wood, 50% Allan Block upgrade

-Furthermore, when a wooden retaining wall is due for replacement it seems like half the time they are replaced with a concrete wall, and the other half of the time they choose wooded again.
+Furthermore, when a wood retaining wall is due for replacement it seems like half the time they are replaced with a concrete retaining wall, and the other half of the time they choose wood again.

-Anecdotally this suggests 75% of the time Concrete Retaining Walls are the clear choice, and 25% of the time Wooden Retaining Walls are chosen.
+Anecdotally this suggests 75% of the time Concrete Retaining Walls are the clear choice, and 25% of the time Wood Retaining Walls are chosen.

 100% of the time when wooden retaining walls need replacing, our clients wish the builder installed a Concrete retaining wall right from the start.